girdeux31/easyPhysi/README.md

 Problem: 20.c

 Statement: A 3 kg block situated at a height of 4 m is allowed to slide down a smooth, frictionless curved ramp.
 When it reaches the ground, it travels 10 m on a rough horizontal surface until it stops.
-Calculate:

-c) The coefficient of friction with the horizontal surface.
+Calculate the coefficient of friction with the horizontal surface.

 ```
 m = 3.0